 Silicone caulks are the hardest caulk to remove.
 Start to remove silicone caulk with heat from a hairdryer.
 If that doesn't work, step up to some softening chemicals.

 Some of my readers have had success with WD-40.
 You can also scroll up and try the 3M product I mentioned earlier.

 Multiple applications of strong alkaline compounds like sodium or potassium hydroxide can soften silicone caulk.
 Oven cleaners contain this chemical.

 DANGER WARNING: These chemical compounds are dangerous and can often burn you or the materials surrounding the caulk.
 Apply these carefully to the caulk with a cotton swab.
 These compounds can dull plastic laminate tops, acrylic and fiberglass tub and shower units and many other bath and kitchen materials.
 You must work slowly and carefully.

-Once the old caulk is removed, purchase new mildew proof caulks that are widely available.
-These caulks often contain vast quantities of mildewcides - chemicals that leach from the caulk over time and poison the mildew spores.
+The best caulk to use is one that contains mildewcides.
+These caulks contain chemicals that leach from the caulk over time and poison the mildew spores.
 Some of the caulks come in beautiful colors and offer lifetime guarantees against mildew growth.